chenkk570/my-claude-skill/prd-generator/README.md

 Just describe your feature — Claude Code picks up the Skill automatically:

 ```
-Write a PRD for the user authentication module
+Use prd-generator-iterative to write a PRD for the user authentication module
 ```

 > **Tip**: If your `CLAUDE.md` already has content, append at the bottom and add a `---` separator to keep things clean.
 Both Skills can coexist in the same `CLAUDE.md` — the AI selects the appropriate one based on the scope of your request.